carnivuth/toolbox/readme.md

 ### Install only `vimrc`

-it's possible to install only the vimrc file for minimal configs and quick editing on remote machines, curl the lates release and put it in the `.vimrc` file
+It's possible to install only the vimrc file for minimal configs and quick editing on remote machines, curl the lates release and put it in the `.vimrc` file

 ```bash
 VERSION=1.0.1